cboard-org/cboard-ai-builder/README.md

 ### State management

-For the manage of the state we use [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction) folowing [this Article](https://docs.pmnd.rs/zustand/guides/nextjs).
+To manage state, we use[Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction) following the guidelines provided in [this Article](https://docs.pmnd.rs/zustand/guides/nextjs).

-Take care about this recomendations:
+Please consider these recommendations:

-- No global stores - Because the store should not be shared across requests, it should not be defined as a global variable.
-Instead, the store should be created per request.
+- Avoid Global Stores: The store should not be shared across requests and, therefore, must not be defined as a global variable.
+It is recommended to create a store for each request to ensure isolation and prevent unintended data sharing.
-- React Server Components should not read from or write to the store - RSCs cannot use hooks or context.
-They aren't meant to be stateful.
-Having an RSC read from or write values to a global store violates the architecture of Next.js.
+- React Server Components and Store Interaction: React Server Components (RSCs) should neither read from nor write to the store.
+RSCs are not designed to use hooks or context, as they are intended to be stateless.
+Interacting with a global store from an RSC violates the architectural principles of Next.js.